 To grow, your hair needs to replenish its micro-nutrients.
 A balanced diet is the key: proteins, vitamin B and E, Zinc, Selenium, everything you can find in a well balanced meal.
 And if that's not enough, consider food supplements!

-Back-to-school stress increases hair loss.
+Back-to-school stress increases temporary hair loss.
 So relax, breathe, take care of yourself, and above all sleep well and keep active!

 The scalp massage reactivates blood microcirculation and helps stimulate growth.